FREQUENTLY ASKED QUESTIONS

 How do other people get my email address?

-Criminals get email addresses in various ways, including buying mailing lists from reputable companies, which don't realize know they're sometimes dealing with cyber criminals.
+Criminals get email addresses in various ways, including buying mailing lists from marketing companies, internet searches, and scouring the dark web for information from publicly known data breaches.
 Another common way is through hacking the email account of one or more people that may have your email address stored in their contact list or address book.

 What should I do if I receive a phone call about my account?